How much does it cost to travel the world for one year? Here’s my travel budget for 12 months of solo travel around the world.

 How Much Does It Cost To Travel the World for One Year?

-The cost of travelling the world for a year depends a lot on the destinations and way of travel.
-If you’re planning a long journey and want to know how much it costs to travel the world for one year, I’d say that 15,000 euros a year is still a realistic travel budget for 12 months of solo travel.
+The cost of travelling the world for one year depends a lot on the destinations and way of travel.
+If you’re planning a long journey and want to know how much it costs to travel the world for one year, I’d say that 15,000 euros a year is still a realistic cost for 12 months of travelling the world.
 Of course, there are people who spend less than a thousand euros each month – I even know people who’ve lived for less than 500!

 In any case, it’s better to be a bit pessimistic with your travel budget estimations, so the sudden lack of funds won’t mess your plans.